-It is the Corporation's responsibility to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct.
+It is the Corporation's responsibility to bring independent judgement to bear on issues of strategy, performance, resources, and standards of conduct.

 The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
 The Corporation meets each term.

-The Corporation had previously adopted the 'Carver Model' of governance and, therefore, only one Committee had operated, the Audit Committee, with all other matters being considered by the Board.
-However, during 2019/20 the Corporation returned to a full Committee structure.
-Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the College's website [at www.newbury-college.ac.uk] or from the Clerk to the Corporation at Newbury College, Monks Lane, Newbury, Berkshire, RG14 7TD.
+Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the College's website [www.newbury-college.ac.uk] or from the Clerk to the Corporation at Newbury College, Monks Lane, Newbury, Berkshire, RG14 7TD.